IlanKovalsky/AI_Orthology/README.md

 ### results files:

-'id\_states.json' - Persistence file for saving information about IDs of related to results.
+'id\_states.json' - Persistence file for saving information about IDs related to results.

 'simulation\_results.csv' - Table that saves the direct results of the simulation.